Mountains, Deserts, Trails, Ghost Towns and Fire Lookouts

-The plateau, outwardly calm, sits on top of a giant but ice-filled
+existence.
+The summit plateau, outwardly calm, sits on top of

-volcanic crater, in one of Oregon's most active volcanic zones.
+an ice-filled volcanic crater, in one of Oregon's most active

-remains on its summit!
-Below is a sunset picture from the summit
+is a sunset picture from the summit of South Sister, looking west

 Note tent and